NickBelev/Othello_AI/README.md

   --autoplay_runs AUTOPLAY_RUNS
 ```

-## Issues?
-Bugs?
-Questions?

-Feel free to open an issue in this repository, or contact us in Ed thread.

 ## About

-This is a class project for COMP 424, McGill University, Fall 2024 (it was originally forked with the permission of Jackie Cheung).
+This is a class project for COMP 424, McGill University, Fall 2024

 ## License